The Beach Safety Research Group regularly publishes academic articles with our most recent research findings.

 The characteristics of drowning among different types of international visitors to Australia and how this contributes to their drowning risk

 International visitors represent a small but increasing proportion of people drowning in Australia.
-The circumstances of which visitors drown vary by travel purpose, age, country of origin, location of drowning and activity.
+The circumstances of drowning vary by travel purpose, age, country of origin, location of drowning and activity.

 Published June 2023; Australian and New Zealand Journal of Public Health